Our annual growth and yield monitoring programme has progressed well in 2021-2022 with the following activities completed or near-completion:

 - A 383 sample plot inventory of near-harvest forest stands.

 - A 93 sample plot inventory of mid-rotation forest stands.

 - Remeasurement of the majority of permanent sample plots (PSPs) due for reassessment.

-- Physical yield reconciliation of all major completed Harvest Units.
+- Physical yield reconciliation of large recently completed Harvest Units.